TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/launcher-aiming-control.md

 C3: The launcher aiming control unit shall play an alert noise before firing.
 This constraint originated from the DEVCOM Rulebook.
 According to a study published in the NIH journal, the minimum duration to modify human behavior is 200 ms [1].
 In order to ensure bystanders are alerted, the minimum duration of the alert noise shall be 200 ms.

+C4: The launcher aiming control unit shall control the pitch and yaw angles of the launcher and compute the time to fire for the launcher firing system.
+This system will utilize the projectile path sensing, head on sensing, and projectile velocity and accelartion sensing system.

 ## Electrical Schematic
 ![alt text](image-5.png)